vipulnaik/working-drafts/blog/managing-personal-projects-with-a-demanding-day-job.md

 * Delegation in personal projects
 * Thinking about progress when time levels and timelines are very uncertain
 * The alternation strategy that I'm trying out
+* Administrative tasks (such as peresonal finances portal, daily updates portal)
 * Why keep such a demanding day job?
+* How did writing this post help and what could I not do?

 ## Hard time-based separations ("boundaries"), and why I didn't find them too practical or useful